jrdegbe/thamesthrive-api/docs/configuration/elasticsearch/elastic_sniffing.md

 you should know your infrastructure, so you can decide what the best solution to adopt is.
 The best solution might even be to not adopt sniffing.

-Tracardi has some configuration that can be adopted to turn on of off sniffing.
-See `tracardi configuration` to get more information on how to configure sniffing.
+ThamesThrive has some configuration that can be adopted to turn on of off sniffing.
+See `ThamesThrive configuration` to get more information on how to configure sniffing.

 ## Sniffing at startup